Latest News

 16/11/2023

-On 5th October 2023, EHRI released the first episode of its second EHRI podcast season, A Sunflower for Simon.
+In the fall of 2023, EHRI released the first episode of its second EHRI podcast season, A Sunflower for Simon.
 The EHRI Podcast For the Living and the Dead.
 Traces of the Holocaust was launched in September 2022 and highlights personal stories from the Holocaust through objects, now found in museums or (personal and private) archives across Europe and beyond.
 Researchers and archivists from across the EHRI network highlight the importance of documenting the Holocaust through objects and the need to protect and care for these objects.

 In the second season, we hear about sunflowers sent to Simon Wiesenthal; tefillin prayer cubes that belonged to a Polish Jewish family who survived in Siberia; a paper heart with messages of gratitude in Sweden; a letter with a desperate call for help from Jews imprisoned in the Kaufering complex; a seal made out of linoleum to forge life-saving documents in Hungary; and a tiny notebook containing notes of a 12-year old Jewish girl from Lithuania who lost almost all of her family.
-Listen to the new season of For the Living and the Dead.
+Listen to the latest season of For the Living and the Dead.
 Traces of the Holocaust.

 Odessa WW2